napari/napari/docs/naps/0-nap-process.md

 summarize the discussion to date.

 In addition to the above situation, napari is the product of many historical decisions that were *not* explained by a NAP.
-In situations where community members might be confused about parts of napari's design, and whether alternate designs were considered and rejected, or simply not considered.
+In some situations, community members might be confused about parts of napari's design, and whether alternate designs were considered and rejected, or simply not considered.
 It might then be useful to write a retrospective informational NAP to explain that aspect of the project.